-- be aware that even well intentioned physical contact may be misconstrued by the child, an observer or by anyone to whom this action is described. - never touch a child in a way which may be considered indecent. - always be prepared to explain actions and accept that all physical contact be open to scrutiny. - never indulge in horseplay, tickling or fun fights. - always encourage children, where possible, to undertake self-care tasks independently.
+- be aware that even well intentioned physical contact may be misconstrued by the child, an observer or by anyone to whom this action is described. - never touch a child in a way which may be considered indecent. - always be prepared to explain actions and accept that all physical contact be open to scrutiny. - always encourage children, where possible, to undertake self-care tasks independently.